 The oil and gas industry experienced unprecedented disruption during 2020 as a result of a combination of factors, including the substantial decline in global demand for oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
-This disruption created a substantial surplus of oil and a decline in oil prices.
-West Texas Intermediate (WTI) oil spot prices decreased sharply during the first quarter of 2020 from a high of \$63 per barrel in early January of 2020 to approximately \$21 per barrel by the end of the first quarter of 2020.
-Although oil prices recovered modestly, WTI oil spot prices averaged approximately \$41 per barrel during the third quarter of 2020, which was approximately 28% less than the average price per barrel during 2019.
-The U.S. average rig count continued to decline in the third quarter of 2020, dropping 35% compared to the second quarter of 2020.
 These factors, along with the continued impact of COVID-19, constituted a triggering event and required a goodwill impairment analysis for our manufacturing reporting unit.
-With the adverse economic impacts discussed above and the uncertainty surrounding the COVID-19 pandemic, the results of the impairment test indicated that the carrying amount of the manufacturing reporting unit exceeded the estimated fair value of the reporting unit, and a full impairment test indicated that the carrying amount of the manufacturing inherent in the valuation methodologies for goodwill impairment calculations include, but are not limited to, prospective financial information, growth rates, discount rates, inflationary factors, and the cost of capital.
+With the adverse economic impacts discussed above and the uncertainty surrounding the COVID-19 pandemic, the results of the impairment test indicated that the carrying amount of the manufacturing reporting unit exceeded the estimated fair value of the reporting unit, and a full impairment of its remaining goodwill was required.
+Significant assumptions inherent in the valuation methodologies for goodwill impairment calculations included, but were not limited to, prospective financial information, growth rates, discount rates, inflationary factors, and the cost of capital.
 To evaluate the sensitivity of the fair value calculations for the reporting unit, the Company applied a hypothetical 100 bps reduction in the weighted average cost of capital, and separately, increased the revenue projections by 10 percent, holding other factors steady.
-Even with more favorable assumptions, the results of these sensitivity analyses led the Company to record a non-cash impairment charge of
+Even with more favorable assumptions, the results of these sensitivity analyses led the Company to record a non-cash impairment charge of \$16.0 million for goodwill during the twelve months ended December 31, 2020.
+As described above, no impairment of goodwill was recorded for 2021.